ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/3_04_SDK_JAVA.md

 ### Alice Likes Bob
 Now that you've created a Like action and funded Alice and Bob with airdropped tokens, you can execute a Like action from Alice to Bob.

 To execute the Like action, you will need Alice and Bob's IDs.
 They were returned when you created Alice and Bob.
 You can alternatively get them by retrieving and filtering the list of users.
-And you would need the action ID that was returned when you created the action.
+You would also need the action ID that was returned when you created the action.

 ```java
         //initializes transaction module.